cion247/cion247/README.md

 - Programming Languages: [java, python, html,css,mySQL]
 - Tools & Technologies: [git,gthub,vs Code,]
-- Frameworks & Libraries: [List of frameworks and libraries you're familiar with]
-- Other Skills: [experience with rasberry pico]
+- Other Skills: [experience with rasberry pi pico and arduino]

 ## Projects

 Here are a few noteworthy projects I've worked on:

-- [Project 1](link-to-project): Brief description of the project.
-- [Project 2](link-to-project): Brief description of the project.
-- [Project 3](link-to-project): Brief description of the project.
+- [Algorac]: a small website made for the university coding club.
+- [resnet flower classification]: using resent50v2 to train a flower classification model.

 Feel free to explore my repositories for more projects and code samples.